bcd1983/mushroom-classifier-go/README.md

 ## 🙏 Acknowledgments

 - OpenAI for providing the GPT-4 Vision API
-- GTK+ team for the excellent GUI framework
+- Fyne team for the excellent pure Go GUI framework
-- gotk3 project for Go GTK+ bindings
 - The mycology community for mushroom identification resources

 ## 🐛 Known Issues